 Drawing on his 40+ years of experience in higher education in Canada and around the world, Contact North | Contact Nord Research Associate Dr. Tony Bates has authored a comprehensive, easy-to-read guide that answers these questions and many, many more all in a single location.

-Through 12 informative chapters, Teaching in a Digital Age: Guidelines for Teaching and Learning answers your questions and provides helpful guidance and suggestions on a host of topics including:
+Through 14 informative chapters, the third edition of Teaching in a Digital Age: Guidelines for Teaching and Learning answers your questions and provides helpful guidance and suggestions on a host of topics including:

 - How do I decide whether my courses should be campus-based, blended or fully online?

 - What strategies work best when teaching in a technology-rich environment?
 What methods of teaching are most effective for blended and online classes?

 - How do I make choices among all the available media, whether text, audio, video, computer, or social media, in order to benefit my students and my subject?